Ethirum Puthirum: Soundtrack

+Music was composed by Vidyasagar and the lyrics were penned by Vairamuthu.
+The song "Thottu Thottu Pesum Sultana" became a chartbuster, and received renewed attention after featuring in Good Bad Ugly (2025).

-Release
+Release and reception

 The film was initially scheduled to release on 19 October 1998 to coincide with Diwali, but was delayed by five months.
 Prior to the theatrical release of the film, pirated copies were released and streamed on television, which ultimately affected the profitability of the film.

-Reception

-The Hindu wrote "Though the crux of Maharajan’s story is simple, the director, with his screenplay, ably supported by E. Ramdass’s dialogue, has worked out enough absorbing situations."
+D. S. Ramanujam of The Hindu wrote, "Though the crux of Maharajan's story is simple, the director, with his screenplay, ably supported by E. Ramdass's dialogue, has worked out enough absorbing situations."
+The film won the Tamil Nadu State Film Award for Third Best Film.